ayoayco/simple-tts/README.md

 ### Labeling your outputs

 You can indicate a title to be used as label (i.e., file name prefix and directory name) to the generated outputs using `--title`.
-This is useful for organizing your outpur files and avoid the default temporary named files from being overriden.
+This is useful for organizing your output files and avoid the default temporary named files from being overridden.

 ```bash
 # This will put the generated files in ./outputs/simple-greeting/